StefanZander/lecture_notes/swcs/html/docs/objectives.md

 ## Elements of Scientific Work

 The section briefly mentions some of the elementary components and concepts of proper scientific work practice.
+You will discover a lot, mostly more detailed in the lecture and through your literature study.

 - **Neutrality and objectivity in thinking and writing**
     Make no personal judgements and don't emphasize things you find interesting or fun, i.e., do not over-emphasize things based on personal judgement.
 Be as neutral as possible in both thinking and writing.
 Treat all works your considered for your analysis equal, i.e., do not describe one work in a rather long paragraph and another work with onyl one or two sentences.
 Use identical criteria when you analyze relevant works and ideas upon which your research is based on.